 If the timing is right for your family, you may consider getting another dog.
 This may be helpful if your dog is depressed because of losing a companion.
 However, this could make things worse if your current dog does not accept the new dog.
 Proceed carefully.

 If none of these activities seem to be helping, your vet may still be able to help.
-Medications are generally a last resort, but if needed, can be a big help.
+Medications are sometimes thought of as a last resort, but there are cases when they are the best option.
 Some vets will prescribe a drug like fluoxetine (Prozac) though this is not right for all dogs.
 You may also consider seeking the help of an animal behaviorist.

 You may not think depression is a big problem.
 While is true that it often resolves on its own after a short time, there are times when it only gets worse.
 If left too long, it could very well turn into a life-threatening physical condition.
 Get help with your dog's depression as soon as you can.
 Remember that the right place to begin is with your veterinarian.